Honorary fishery officers

 Many volunteers also have a background in fishing and speak languages used by their communities.

-If you think you have the skills we're looking for and want to join the team, complete the application form and return it to your nearest MPI office, or email it to HFO@mpi.govt.nz.
+If you think you have the skills we're looking for and want to join the team, first check the job listings on our careers website to see if we're recruiting in your area.

 Next step – extensive training